Public transport in Zurich: Tram

 Like the buses and the funicular, Zurich's tram system is owned and operated by VBZ, although the Glattalbahn (owned by Verkehrsbetriebe Glattal (VBG)) and the Limmattalbahn use part of its lines (lines 2 and 20 for the Limmattalbahn; lines 10–12 for VBG).
 The first trams began operating in 1882, and were horse-drawn.

 The trams run on metre-gauge tracks and are powered by overhead lines at 600 V DC.
 The same system powers the city's trolleybuses.
 Depending on the locale, tracks are either fully segregated from motor vehicles or they share the road and are each controlled by dedicated traffic signals.

-As of 2025, there are sixteen lines, each with their own identifying colour, serving the city's 185 stations and carrying around 200 million passengers per year.
+As of May 2025, there are sixteen lines, each with their own identifying colour, serving the city's 185 stations and carrying around 200 million passengers per year.
 Nine of the lines serve Zürich HB.
+Due to construction work ar Bahnhofquai/HB, several lines are re-routed from 14 December 2025 to 12 December 2026, and two additional lines, 50 and 51, temporarily serve the northern part of the network (18 lines in total).